hypervel/hypervel.org/docs/docs/requests.md

 ## Input Trimming and Normalization

-By default, Laravel Hyperf includes the `App\Http\Middleware\TrimStrings` and `App\Http\Middleware\ConvertEmptyStringsToNull` middleware in your application's global middleware stack.
+By default, Hypervel includes the `App\Http\Middleware\TrimStrings` and `App\Http\Middleware\ConvertEmptyStringsToNull` middleware in your application's global middleware stack.
 These middleware are listed in the global middleware stack by the `App\Http\Kernel` class but disabled by default.
 These middleware will automatically trim all incoming string fields on the request, as well as convert any empty string fields to `null`.
 This allows you to not have to worry about these normalization concerns in your routes and controllers.

 #### Disabling Input Normalization